pvarvia/mgpr/README.md

 ### Demo data

-Dataset for the demonstration of area-based forest inventory with the mgpr library.
+The *mgprdata* is used for the demonstration of area-based forest inventory with the mgpr library.
 The mgprdata comprises 825 circular field plots (r = 9 m) located in the Finnish boreal forests.
 For each field plot, there are ? plot-level features calculated from the airborne laser scanning (ALS) data.

 The mgprdata is a part of the forest inventory data used for remote sensing-based forest management inventories in Finland.
-The acquisition of the field data (kaukokartoituskoealat) is operated by Finnish forest centre. \cr\cr The field data are openly available at: https://www.metsakeskus.fi/fi/avoin-metsa-ja-luontotieto/metsatietoaineistot/metsavaratiedot
+The acquisition of the field data (kaukokartoituskoealat) is operated by Finnish forest centre.

+The field data are openly available at: https://www.metsakeskus.fi/fi/avoin-metsa-ja-luontotieto/metsatietoaineistot/metsavaratiedot

 The low-density ALS data belongs to the open data of the National Land Survey of Finland: https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/expert-users/product-descriptions/laser-scanning-data-05-p

 ```r
 data(mgprdata)
 ```